-Candidates answer three questions in Mandarin Chinese.
-Each question must be on a different text, taken from the list in Section 4.5.
-The list is divided into two sections: candidates must choose at least one text from each section.
+Candidates answer three questions in the target language.
+Each question must be on a different text, taken from the list corresponding to the year of examination in Section 4.5.
+The list for each year is divided into two sections: candidates must choose at least one text from each section.

 Each question is marked out of 25.
-Each answer should be around 600-800 characters.
-Candidates who write more than 800 characters cannot be placed higher than the 16-17 category for that answer (see Section 6, Mark Schemes).
+Candidates are advised to write between 500 and 600 words.
+Candidates who write more than 600 words cannot be placed higher than the 16-17 category for that answer (see Section 6, Mark Schemes).